adamsilver/fdpb/01-a-registration-form.md

 </div>
 ```

-Here, we're using the same mark-up as the email field discussed just before.
+We're using the same mark-up as the email field discussed earlier.
 If you're using a template language, then you'll be able to abstract this into a component which will ensure that every field is styled consistently throughout the application which speaks to principle 3, *Be consistent*.

 The password field contains a hint.
-Without one, the user won't understand the password's requirements which is likely to cause an error once the user tries to proceed.
+Without one, the user won't understand the requirements which is likely to cause an error once the user tries to proceed.

-The input's `type` attribute is set to `password"` which masks the input's value by replacing what the user types with small black circles.
+The `type="password"` attribute masks the input's value by replacing what the user types with small black circles.
 This is a security measure that guards against “over the shoulder” attacks.

 ### A Password Reveal